 Pax was severely addicted for many years.
 His drugs of choice were marijuana, alcohol, cocaine, and finally, heroin, One day, barely 18 years old, he sat in front of me crying.
 Through his tears he said, “Dad, I’m hooked on heroin.”
 I didn’t know much about heroin then, especially how lethal it is and how powerfully addictive it is.
 So always wanting to positive, I said, “Don’t worry Pax, we’ll fix you right up.”
 Little did I know that I was in a fight to save Pax’s life and that it would last for many years.
 Several times I nearly lost him after he had overdosed or was severely beaten by drug dealers to the point of hospitalization.

 I tried everything to get him sober.
 I took him to psychiatrists, psychologists, and addiction specialists.
-All we heard was that same dismal and hopeless story.
-Perhaps the same one you’ve heard: “Addiction is a disease.
+All we heard was that same dismal story, perhaps the same one you’ve heard: “Addiction is a disease.
 It’s incurable, and your son will be an addict for the rest of his life.
 The best he can do is learn to manage it.
 Get him into a 12 Step program and make sure he stays in the program as long as he lives.”
 Every time I heard that, my heart plummeted.
-It was as if he was being sentenced to lifelong imprisonment with no hope of parole.
+It was as if he was being sentenced to life long imprisonment with no hope of parole.
 But he went to 12 Step treatment centers – 30 days, 60 days, and 90-day programs.
 Nothing worked.
 He would relapse almost immediately.

 Determined to stay in the 12 Step program, he went to endless meetings, but all he heard was, “Once an alcoholic, always an alcoholic” and, “Once an addict, always an addict.”
 That tortured me because I believe that those slogans were deadly.
 I knew sayings like that reinforced addiction.
 They are self-fulfilling prophecies, and not ones that I wanted Pax to learn.
 All those years when we fought to save Pax’s life, we were looking outside of ourselves to others to help us.
 And although we were told by everyone that a cure was impossible, that there was no such thing as a cure for addiction, we searched everywhere, never giving up hope.
 After many years of fruitless searching, I finally said to Pax, “The help you need is not out there.
 Unless we create a different program for you, something brand new, you’re going to die.”